JosueFC/FC-Trading-Database/README.md

 </details>

 # Question 6
-What were the top 10 customers in 2024
+Who were the top 10 customers in 2024
 <details>
   <summary>Results</summary>